carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

     * `320x180`: vertically very small, good to emulate pioneering 80s games like Sierra's _King's Quest_ or similar.
     * `356x200`: more vertical space, this is a "widescreen" version of the 320x200 that games like _The Secret of Monkey Island_ or _King's Quest V_ had on an IBM PC or Amiga, back then.
-    * `384x216`: there where no games back then sporting this resolution, but it can be used if you want to have a bit more vertical space for higher sprites, or for a bulky interface like the 9-verbs one, without ruining the _retro-vibe_.
+    * `384x216`: there were no games back then featuring this resolution, but it can be used if you want to have a bit more vertical space for higher sprites, or for a bulky interface like the 9-verbs one, without ruining the _retro-vibe_.

 Some prefer not to play adventure games in full-screen so, once you've set the native resolution for you game, you may use the **Playing window resolution** (_2_) values to set the size your game will have when played in windowed mode.
 For low-res games, you want to provide a larger window than the native resolution, or on most modern displays, it will be very tiny.